mattstuhring/tic_tac_toe/README.md

 Interview question:
 ```
-You are given a stack of completed games of Tic-tac-toe.
-Write a function that returns who the winner is.
+You are given a stack of completed Tic-tac-toe games.
+Write a function that returns who the winner is for each game.
 ```

 ## Getting Started